-Meet Dr. Robert (Bob) Ballard.
-Perhaps best known for his investigations of the Titanic shipwreck, Bob Ballard is a visionary oceanographer who is continually extending our reach and understanding of the underwater world.
-Click on the photos above to hear Bob Ballard talk about his job, telepresence, and what it's like to be an ocean explorer.
+Dr. Robert (Bob) Ballard is perhaps best known for his investigations of the Titanic shipwreck, Bob Ballard is a visionary oceanographer who is continually extending our reach and understanding of the underwater world.
 Read the full text of Bob's interview below to learn more about his job.

 What is your title?